6 Short-Form Video Trends Marketers Should Watch in 2024 [New Data]

 This software, powered by AI, takes long-form audio, video, and text and atomizes it into snackable posts for social media.
 How does it know what will work?
 That’s where the AI comes in.

 It looks at what content your audience is most likely to respond to based on historical data and creates from there.
-It’s a great tool for brands who are dipping their toes in short-form content and want to build from their current library.
+It’s a great tool for brands who are dipping their toes into short-form content and want to build from their current library.

 8. Wistia